dirtyvagabond/drake-user-manual/GettingStartedWithDrake.md

 ## Human Resources Workflow

-Let's look at a "Human Resources" workflow that demonstrates use of Drake's support for multiple protocols, multiple inputs, and multiple outputs.
+Let's look at a "Human Resources" workflow that demonstrates Drake's support for multiple protocols, multiple inputs, and multiple outputs.
 The full workflow is available in Drake's public repo, under the `demos` directory: https://github.com/Factual/drake/blob/develop/demos/human-resources/Drakefile

 Here's what we see when we graph it: